 Here are our top five tips that’ll help you stay warm when working out during the winter, even in the freezing cold.

 This post contains some affiliate links (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Click here for our full disclosure.
 Thank you!

-When layering try a good set of flannel underneath your workout clothes.
-This flannel set is perfect for a base layer to keep you warm without adding bulkiness to your clothing.
+A flannel set is a perfect base layer to keep you warm without adding bulkiness to your clothing.

 Use a Heart Rate Monitor